Skip to content

 Low traffic neighbourhoods

-We are introducing people-friendly streets neighbourhoods, sometimes called low traffic neighbourhoods (LTNs), to the borough.
-By installing inexpensive measures like bollards and smart cameras, we are creating more space for everyone to enjoy their neighbourhoods as they walk, wheel and cycle around.
+We introduced new people-friendly streets neighbourhoods to the borough between 2020 and 2022.
+These are sometimes also called low traffic neighbourhoods (LTNs).
+By installing inexpensive measures like bollards and smart cameras, we created more space for everyone to enjoy their neighbourhoods as they walk, wheel and cycle around.

-These schemes are being installed as 18-month trials and residents are being asked for their views on whether the measures should remain in place permanently roughly 12 months after the start of the trial.
-It’s important that we allow enough time for you to experience the changes and for traffic patterns to settle down.
+These schemes were first installed as 18-month trials.
+After people experienced the changes, residents were asked for their views on whether the measures should stay permanently roughly 12 months after the start of the trial.

 Residents and visitors can still access their street by motor vehicle and receive deliveries.
-However, it will be much harder or impossible for traffic to cut through local streets from one main road to the next.
+However, it is much harder or impossible for traffic to cut through local streets from one main road to the next.

 You can see maps of all our LTNs on the dedicated neighbourhood pages below or access our Google map of the LTN's and School Streets.